Lucas0508hub/Nativox/SIMPLE_DEPLOYMENT.md

-# 🚀 Simple AudioSeg Deployment on EC2
+# 🚀 Simple Shemasts Deployment on EC2

 **No complex stuff - just the basics!**